Disney World Restaurant Discounts & Coupons

 If you are thinking about bringing food from home, be aware that the Transportation Security Administration (TSA) suggests that you do not put dense food items (such as peanut butter, chocolate bars, etc.) in your checked luggage.
 It’s not forbidden, but the automated bomb-detection equipment tends to give false positives on such items.
 Your luggage is much more likely to be opened and searched outside of your presence if you check dense food items.
 Thanks to Mary S for the reminder.

 A better bet is to ship non-perishable food items in advance to your hotel.
 Amazon.com will happily ship products straight to the hotel, and shipping is generally FREE for orders over $25.
 If you are an Amazon Prime member, 2-day shipping is always FREE.
-Most Disney resorts will accept and hold packages for you, but there is a $5 charge per package, and potentially higher charges at a few resorts that have conference facilities (*see below for a list); if you are staying at a non-Disney hotel (including the Swan & Dolphin and the Disney Springs resort area hotels), be sure to call and inquire first.
+Most Disney resorts will accept and hold packages for you, but there is a $6 charge per package; if you are staying at a non-Disney hotel (including the Swan & Dolphin and the Disney Springs Resort Area hotels), be sure to call and inquire first.
 Address the package as follows:

 Hold for guest: (write the full name under which you made the reservation)